Deep wrinkles in forehead

 Re-supports eyebrows and forehead tissues to a more natural position

-Ice compresses for 48 hours after surgery to minimize bruising and swelling
+Ice compresses for first 48 hrs. to help minimize bruising and swelling

 Sleep with head elevated for 2 weeks

 “How Long It Lasts“